szstonelee/redisoo/README.md

 In the above diagram, suppose that application 1 & 2 get the same key from Redis at the same time.

-If applications can not find the key in Redis, they both get the value from database then write it to Redis.
+If the applications can not find the key in Redis, they both get the value from database, then write the key/value to Redis.

-The second read from database is a duplicated one, and it can not be avoided in Cache Aside pattern.
+The second read from database is a duplicated action, and can not be avoided in Cache Aside pattern.

-The same thing could happend with duplicated write to database.
+The same thing can happen with a duplicated write to database.

 In peak time, the fan-out number could be hundreds or thousands depending on how many applications you have.

-Redisoo can solve the duplicated action problem,
+Redisoo can solve the duplicated action problem.

-only **ONE** read/from (or write/to) database needed with thousands application concurrently read or write.
+In Redisoo, only **ONE** read/from (or write/to) database is needed with thousands concurrent applications.

-Yes, there are thousands duplicated read/write to Redis
+With thousands concurrent applications, there are thousands duplicated read/write to Redisoo,

-but that is why Redis is there as a Cache because we want Redis save the traffic to the backend database.
+but that is why Redisoo is there as a cache because we want cache save traffic to database.

 ## Only one applicaton component for read/write to data store

-In Cache Aside pattern, you need develop a lot of components for the same logic for different application.
+In Cache Aside pattern, you need code a lot of components for the same logic for different application.

 E.g.

-If you have Python/Java/Php/C++ application, you need develop the same logic for all kinds of application.
+If you have Python/Java/Php/C++ application, you need code the same logic for all kinds of language.

-Even in one language with serveral applicatons, if the abstraction or common library is not good enough,
+Even in one language with serveral different applicatonss, if abstraction or common library is not good enough,

-you need write different codes for the same logic.
+you need write different code for the same logic like 'SELECT/INSERT/UPDATE/DELETE'.

 Redisoo can save the code because **NO SQL anymore**.

 ## NO SQL anymore

-This time, Redisoo can save the code because every components only need deal with the basic opertions,
+This time, Redisoo can save the code because every application only needs deal with the basic opertions,

-**Get/Set/Del** to Redis,
+**GET/SET/DEL** to Redis,

-No SELECT/UPDATE/INSERT/DELETE sql statement for any database.
+No SELECT/UPDATE/INSERT/DELETE SQL statement for any database.

-NO JDBC, NO Python Database module, NO C/C++ database library.
+No JDBC, No Python Database module, No C/C++ database library.

+Applications only need to use Redis client module, and do 'GET/SET/DEL' of Redis commands.

-The applications only see the Redis and only code for Redis, no need to code for database.
+The applications only see Redis and only code for Redis, no need to code for database.

 Redisoo deals with database for you.